-Unfortunately, the full ability of the OS isn't available until AFTER the OS has been loaded into memory, and the booting process introduces limits of its own.
+Unfortunately, the full ability of the OS isn't available until AFTER the OS has been loaded into memory.
 The boot process has to utilize (and is thus limited by) the system's boot ROM.
-The OpenBSD i386 first-stage boot loader (biosboot(8)) also has its own internal 8G limitation, from an older BIOS limit.

-For this reason, the entire /bsd file (the kernel) must be located on the disk within the boot ROM addressable area, or within the first 8G of the disk, whichever is smaller.
-This means that on some older i386 systems, the root partition must be completely within the first 504M, but for most newer computers, the root partition may be anywhere within the first 8G.
+For this reason, the entire /bsd file (the kernel) must be located on the disk within the boot ROM addressable area.
+This means that on some older i386 systems, the root partition must be completely within the first 504M, but newer computers may have limits of 2G, 8G, 32G, 128G or more.
+It is worth noting that many relatively new computers which support larger than 128G drives actually have BIOS limitations of booting only from within the first 128G.
+You can use these systems with large drives, but your root partition must be within the first 128G.